WebKit/WebKit/WebDriverTests/imported/w3c/tools/wptrunner/docs/expectation.rst

   Overwrite all the expectation data for any tests that have a result in the passed log files, not just data for the same platform.

+``--disable-intermittent``
+  When updating test results, disable tests that have inconsistent results across many runs.
+This can precede a message providing a reason why that test is disable.
+If no message is provided, ``unstable`` is the default text.

+``--update-intermittent``
+  When this option is used, the ``expected`` key (see below) stores expected intermittent statuses in addition to the primary expected status.
+If there is more than one status, it appears as a list.
+The default behaviour of this option is to retain any existing intermittent statuses in the list unless ``--remove-intermittent`` is specified.

+``--remove-intermittent``
+  This option is used in conjunction with ``--update-intermittent``.
+  When the ``expected`` statuses are updated, any obsolete intermittent statuses that did not occur in the specified logfiles are removed from the list.

 Examples
 ~~~~~~~~